Skip to content

 • The internal-control framework — conformità, controllo permanente, controllo periodico

-• The transaction-monitoring rules, calibrated to the firm’s risk profile
+• The transaction-monitoring rules, calibrated to the firm’s actual risk profile

 • The investigation workflow — alert generation, triage, decision, filing

-• The named-officer arrangement — responsabile antiriciclaggio, delegato per le segnalazioni, and the AML committee at board level
+• The named-officer arrangement — responsabile antiriciclaggio, delegato per le segnalazioni, and AML oversight at board level

 • The training programme

-Banca d’Italia can impose administrative sanctions on the firm and personally on the responsabile antiriciclaggio under D.Lgs 231/2007 sanction provisions.
+Banca d’Italia can impose administrative sanctions on the firm and personally on the responsabile antiriciclaggio under the D.Lgs 231/2007 sanction provisions.
+A monitoring rulebook copied from the home state without Italian calibration — no Italian typologies, no UIF anomaly indicators mapped — is a standard inspection finding.

 5. The Guardia di Finanza coordination